 Lurkers will lurk

 The majority of viewers on Twitch engage in lurking.
 It isn’t a bad thing to welcome lurkers into your Twitch community.
 In fact, it’s imperative to your success.
 Not only do they boost your viewership, but they also put you in a good position to become a Twitch Affiliate or Partner.
-So, let lurkers lurk and let them do their thing.
+So, if you have lurkers watching your stream, just let them do their thing.